j-siderius/TinySpark/docs/kit/platform.md

 [Chapter 4: Large models and Input shaping]:../index.md
 [Chapter 5: Datatypes and more Projects]:../index.md

 These chapters will introduce various concepts within (Tiny) Machine Learning in an engaging, interactive and project-based way.
 They can be accessed by clicking on the chapters here, or on the navigation bar at the top of the page (pictured below).
-Each chapter will explain some theory, let you play around with parts of a neural network and finish with a project, in which the theory can be put into practise.
+Each chapter will explain some theory, let you play around with parts of a neural network and program a mini-project, in which the theory can be put into practise.

 ![Navigation bar](../assets/images/navigation_bar.png)

 To navigate through chapters, it is possible to use the arrows at the bottom of most pages.
 Clicking the right-arrow will go to the next chapter section.
 THe left-arrow can be used to go back to the previous section of a chapter.
+Additionally, on ccomputers, there is a side-menu available at the top left of each page, which shows all sections of a chapter.

 ![Navigation footer](../assets/images/navigation_footer.png)